Zeioth/compiler.nvim/README.md

 Please, respect the syntax of the config file, as we intentionally do not parse errors in order to keep the compiler code simple.
 [For more examples see wiki](https://github.com/Zeioth/Compiler.nvim/wiki/solution-examples).

 ## Make (Advanced)
-Some times you already have a Makefile that builds the project.
 This option will look for a Makefile in the working directory and execute it with `make Makefile`.
 If your Makefile is not in the working directory, you can either change your current working directory, or create a symbolic link to the Makefile (and if you do, add it to .gitignore).

 For building systems not directly supported by Compiler.nvim: Create a Makefile and use it to call cmake, clang, or any other build system you want to use from there.
 [For more examples see wiki](https://github.com/Zeioth/Compiler.nvim/wiki/Makefile-examples).